 The purpose of independent study is to allow a student to explore a topic of scholarly interest which is not available through traditional CMN coursework.
 Eligibility for independent study requires that a student be in good standing, possess a minimum GPA of 3.00, and have at least Sophomore status.

 Independent study does not count toward degree requirements and is not covered by financial aid.

-To register for independent study, students confer with their Student Achievement Specialist.
+To register for independent study, students confer with their Academic Success Coach.
 All requests must be approved by the Chief Academic Officer prior to registration.